edgexfoundry/edgex-docs/docs_src/microservices/device/sdk/details/CustomServiceMetrics.md

 1. **EventSent** - Number of Events that have been sent from the Device Service
 2. **ReadingsSent** - Number of Reading that have been sent from the Device Service
 3. **Common Metrics** - Set of service metrics common to all EdgeX Services.
-See Common Service Metrics(Link TBD) for list of all these metrics.
+See [Common Service Metrics](../../../general/index.md#common-service-metrics) for list of all these metrics.

 See [Device Service Configuration Properties](../../../device/Configuration.md) for detail on configuring device service metrics